Daniel Joseph Staub

 He was a television broadcaster for the New York Mets from 1986 to 1995.
 He was also a restaurant owner, and for a time in the late 1990s operated a restaurant at Stade Olympique in Montreal called Rusty 10 (after his uniform number, 10, which was the first retired by the Expos).
 He also owned a restaurant named "Rusty's", located on 3rd Avenue in Manhattan.
 In 1986, he was inducted into the New York Mets Hall of Fame.

 Rusty later headed the Rusty Staub Foundation, a major program of which is the seven emergency food pantry locations in the five boroughs of New York City that serve over 600,000 meals a year.
 He also raised money for the children of police officers and firefighters killed in the line of duty.
 In early October, 2015, he suffered a heart attack on a flight from Ireland to New York; the flight had to be diverted back to Ireland where he was hospitalized.
 He died less than three years later, just before Opening day in 2018.

 Career highlights and analysis

 The question whether Staub belongs in the Hall of Fame is an interesting one.
-He has 2,951 career games played, and every player with 2,750 has gotten into the Hall (except for Pete Rose who is not eligible and a couple of recently-retired players who have not yet been considered for the Hall).
+He played in 2,951 career games, and every player with 2,750 has gotten into the Hall (except for Pete Rose who is not eligible, Barry Bonds and Omar Vizquel).
 He has 1,466 RBI, and up to now every player with 1,400 RBI who has been fully considered has gone into the Hall.
 He has 499 doubles, and every player with 500+ doubles who has been fully considered has gone into the Hall (In both the case of the RBI and of the doubles, there are a number of players, who, like Staub, are being evaluated and may or may not get in).
 A sign of his remarkable longevity is that he is one of only three players - Ty Cobb and Gary Sheffield are the others - to hit a home run as a teenager and after the age of forty.